With over 7 million advertisers using PPC ads to drive on-page conversions, the PPC competition is real and can be very difficult.

 Identify Paid Keywords and Keyword Gaps

 Keywords are arguably the most important aspect of PPC advertising.
-Therefore, it's essential to find the keywords for which your top competitors are bidding or ranking.
-If you do PPC bidding on Google AdWords, you can head to Details > Auction Insights to see where your competitors show up and their impression share.
+Therefore, it's essential to find your competitor’s PPC keywords that are active or ranking.
+If you do PPC bidding on Google AdWords, you can head to Auction Insights under Campaigns or Ad Groups to see where your competitors show up and their impression share.

 Contrarily, you can use keyword tools like BuzzSumo and SEMRush to find the top competitor keywords and analyse their marketing efforts.